The following videos help to explain some common scams in an easy to understand way.

 As part of our National Consumer Fraud Week 2015 campaign, we showed you how to get smarter with your data.

 Scams target everybody by promising big money prizes, huge rewards or easy ways to make cash.

-In conjunction with the Australasian Consumer Fraud Taskforce and the ACCC, the Australian Charities and Not-for-profits Commission has provided some tips on how to protect yourself from charity scams.
+The Australasian Consumer Fraud Taskforce and the ACCC partnered with the Australian Charities and Not-for-profits Commission to provide some tips on how to protect yourself from charity scams.

-The Scam Awareness Alliance provides tips and information to help people recognise red flags and protect themselves and those they care about from scammers.
+The Scam Awareness Alliance provides tips and information to help people recognise red flags and protect themselves from scammers.

 The promise of a big win is hard to resist.
-A "red flag" of a lottery scam is the requirement to send money to release the funds or pay taxes and fees.
+A "red flag" of a lottery scam is the request to pay taxed or fees to release the funds.

-Matters of the heart can blur common sense.
-If you're asked to send money to a new acquaintance, often with a sense of urgency, be alert to this "red flag" – it may be a scam.
+Matters of the heart can blur someone's judgement.
+If you're asked to send money to a new acquaintance, often with a sense of urgency, be alert to this "red flag" – it is probably a scam.